-Applications from Members of Traditionally Marginalized Groups and/or Other Barriers to Education up to an additional 5% added to their total application score.
+Applications from Members of Traditionally Marginalized Groups and/or Other Barriers to Education

+Applicants who are members of a traditionally marginalized group, or who have experienced other barriers, and who wish to identify themselves are eligible to receive up an additional 5% added to their total application score.
 The School of Social Work recognizes the following for additional consideration: visible minorities (racialized persons); Indigenous people (inclusive of various Nationhoods such as Inuit, Innu, and Métis who are Indigenous to North America); disability status, which may encompass physical, mobility, perceptual, illness related, mental health, developmental, or environmental disabilities; people who self-identify as two spirit, gay, lesbian, bisexual, transsexual, transgender or queer; people facing other barriers to education (socioeconomic, caregiving, religious, cultural).